Web Content Accessibility Guidelines (WCAG) – What is it?

-The award-winning Allyable360™ platform addresses all three levels of WCAG 2.1+ regulations that can be identified and potentially solved by technology.
+The award-winning Allyable360™ platform addresses all three levels of WCAG 2.1+ regulations that can be identified and potentiA11y solved by technology.
 It is not a replacement for manual testing, use case testing, or usability testing; rather, it is an important component of a robust overall accessibility and quality program.

-Many violations can be automatically tested, detected, and remediated by our accessibility solution.
+Many violations can be automaticA11y tested, detected, and remediated by our accessibility solution.
 Most, if not all, of the violations found can be fixed by using simple wizards and code remediation development tools available in our platform.
 We are working constantly to add additional tests and automated fixes to keep the compliance of our clients’ digital assets fully up-to-date.